pascallanger/DIY-Multiprotocol-TX-Module/docs/Advanced_Manually_Setting_ATmega328_Fuses.md

 1. Under **Flash** select the file you've just downloaded
 1. Under **Flash** click on **Write**
 1. If you get an error there is something wrong with your connections, your programmer, or your board.
 Verify everything and go back to the 1st bullet point.
-1. You are done.
-Your module should be programmed and ready to operate.
+1. You are done with uploading the firmware.
+Your module is ready to operate.